vincenzofanizza/notionify/README.md

-# WebDigest for Notion
+# Notionify

 ## Overview

-WebDigest for Notion is a Chrome extension that provides an easy way to summarize web pages and save the summaries to Notion.
+Notionify is a Chrome extension that provides an easy way to summarize web pages and save the summaries to Notion.
 It uses a combination of web scraping, natural language processing, and the Notion API to create concise reports from any web page or YouTube video.

 ## Features